arty-name/locale-index-of/README.md

 [![Build Status](https://travis-ci.org/arty-name/locale-index-of.svg?branch=master)](https://travis-ci.org/arty-name/locale-index-of)

 A prollyfill for `String.prototype.localeIndexOf` -
-a locale-aware Intl-powered version of `indexOf`.
+a locale-aware Intl-powered version of `indexOf` with zero dependencies.

 Many texts out there contain accents and other diacritical characters, and when they are not strictly necessary, like in „café“, it is hard